 Curated by the Bloomington Historical Society, the Old Town Hall Museum is a restored 1890s wooden clapboard building.
 The building features a cupola, a type of dome that was an architectural feature unique to the Bloomington, Minnesota, area.
 The Old Town Hall served as a community meeting place – hosting celebrations, dances, and other social festivities.

 Inside the museum, free, permanent exhibits depict a pioneer schoolhouse.
 There are also artifacts and documents, including newspapers from the settlement period through the current day.

 Another fascinating adult history artifact can be found nearby — the Oak Grove Presbyterian Church, built in 1864.
 The church features a pump organ manufactured in Chicago in the late 1890s.

-But if you think it might be just a bit too scary, the tickets are online with free cancellation available price included.
-If you prefer, a custom tours adventure can be arranged for a closer look at Saint Paul’s soaring sights.
+But if you think it might be just a bit too scary, the tickets are online with free cancellation and the available price included.
+If you prefer, a custom tour adventure can be arranged for a closer look at Saint Paul’s soaring sights.

 7. Minnehaha Falls

 Address: 4801 S Minnehaha Drive, Minneapolis, MN 55417